 What are the benefits of fat bikes?

-Is a fat tire bike easier to ride?
+Is a fat tire bike more comfortable to ride?

-Compared to other bicycles, fat tire mountain bikes are much easier to ride on terrain that is unstable.
-Their wide tires are especially designed to accommodate low ground pressure, letting you easily and safely tackle the softest and most unpredictable surfaces.
+Compared to other bicycles, even like regular mountain bikes, fat tire mountain bikes are much easier to ride on unstable terrain.
+Their wide tires are specially designed to accommodate low ground pressure, letting you quickly and safely tackle the softest and most irregular surfaces.

-Are fat bikes really any different from all the other bikes?
+Are fat bikes any different from all the other bikes?

-Although fat bikes were invented for use on snow and sand, their sturdy construction and oversized tires make them suitable for use on any terrain that is soft and unpredictable.
+They invented fat bikes for use on snow and sand.
+Their sturdy construction and oversized tires make them suitable for use on any terrain that is soft and unpredictable.

-The earliest versions of fatbikes (big tire bikes), were probably built in the early part of the 20th century.
-But the versions we know today did not appear until the 1980’s.
+The earliest versions of fat bikes (big tire bikes), were probably built in the first part of the 20th century.
+But the versions we know today did not appear until the 1980s.

-Fat bikes are built with frames that have exceptionally wide forks that can fit their massive tires.
+Fat bikes have frames built with exceptionally wide forks that can fit their massive tires.
 Unlike standard tires, fat tires are designed to work well when under-inflated as this improves their handling on soft surfaces.

-Different style bikes can share a variety of features but there are several features that distinguish fat bikes from the others:
+Different style bikes can share a variety of features, but several features distinguish fat bikes from the others:

-- A very wide fork that is usually constructed of steel or aluminum alloy
+- A very wide fork constructed of steel or aluminum alloy

 - Super-sized tires that can exceed 4 inches in width